gatling/gatling-enterprise-control-plane-deployment/helm-chart/README.md

 - In order to activate Private Packages feature, set `privatePackage.enabled` to `true`.
 Note: A persistent Volume Claim will be created automatically.

+> [!IMPORTANT]
+> By default, the Control Plane filesystem is selected as the storage option.
+Before activating a different solution, comment out the `privatePackage.persistentVolumeClaim` and the repository filesystem section.

 ## Uninstallation

 1. Uninstall the Gatling Helm chart